-NOTICE If the boat is operated with one engine in the water but not running, water may run into the exhaust pipe due to wave action,
+If the boat is operated with one engine in the water but not running, water may run into the exhaust pipe due to wave action, causing engine trouble.

 When you are maneuvering at low speed, such as near a dock, it is recommended that both engines be running with one in neutral gear if possible.

-Replacing fuse
+EMU44920 Replacing fuse